kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 ## Create on-demand volume snapshots

 You can create on-demand [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) to provision a new volume or restore the existing one.
-Optionally, a periodic job can create snapshots automatically.

 <div tabs name="backup-providers">
   <details>